kaktusas2598/dot-files/README.md

  This is my Configuration files which I use for my daily development.

- Includes my .vimrc and pathogen plugin.
+ Includes my .vimrc with plugins.

+ Current plugins:
+ Pathogen
+ NERDTree
+ VIm-Airline

+ Colorschemes:
+ JellyBeans
+ Solarized

+ Other stuff:

  Basic tmux configuration

  Simple bash configuration with some helpful aliases, custom greeting and customized shell prompt.

+ My simple git configuration.

- Haters Gonna Hate
+ Haters Gonna Hate.